-For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY 212-903 on this page have been confirmed with Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 of TEA.
-Amendment No. Texas Title I Priority Schools Grant Schedule # 4C-Performance Assessment and Evaluation Part 2: Process for Development of Performance Goals Describe the process to be implemented to develop the campus' performance goals.
-Include the groups participating in the development of the goals.
-Responses are limited to two pages, front side only, with a font size no smaller than 9 point (Arial or Verdana).
-Even though, the parents and students indicated a high percentage of them felt the students were safe at school, there were some issues related to bullying and harassment.
-This is an area the campus will address even though there are no performance measures other than the surveys.
-Teacher quality was observed in relation to TAKS scores, walk throughs and school climate issues.
-Through the use of DMAC, the principal reviewed each passing and failure rate and overall student expectation percentages.
-This information is useful in determining professional needs in content knowledge or instructional strategies.
-The principal will also review the final discipline referral report by teacher to determine if the teacher needs professional development in classroom management and ability to engage students in learning.
-Performance goals were reached by looking at the above mentioned documentation...
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 by of TEA.
+Amendment No. Schodul Texas Title I Priority Schools Grant le # 4C-Performance Assessment and Eval uation Part 2: Process for Development uation ited to develop the campus' performance goals.
+Include the groups participating , front side only, with a font size no smaller thar n 9 point (Arial or Verdana).